unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 #### Automation with certbot

-How we receive certificates in 2018 using Let's Encrypt plugins and `HOST-01` challenge.
+The process of obtaining certificates in 2018 using Let's Encrypt plugins and `HOST-01` challenge.

 ```sh
 sudo apt install software-properties-common